-Core activities for the year are focused on helping meet the operational expenses of emergency homeless shelters and programs in under-served areas of the State.
+ESG activities are focused on helping meet the needs of emergency homeless shelters and programs in under-served areas of the State outside of Entitlement Cities.
 The State is particularly interested in developing and expanding shelter programs in rural areas that lack ready access to other homeless funds.
+The State is also placing a priority on shelter programs serving families and on transitional living shelters that provide an array of supportive services in addition to living arrangements for a period of at least six months.
+ESG proposals will be evaluated for consistency with the State of Tennessee's Consolidated Plan, as amended.
+The State's Consolidated Plan identifies the need for the following types of emergency shelters: